Hermitian structures on a class of quaternionic K\"ahler manifolds: Four-dimensional examples beyond the c -map

 \subsection{Local classification from the Przanowski--Tod ansatz}

 The one-parameter family $(\bar N_1,g_1^c)$ is known as the (one-loop) deformed universal hypermultiplet in the physics literature and its members are the only four-dimensional quaternionic K\"ahler manifolds that arise from the $c$-map (namely, by applying it to a point).
 Mathematically, $(\bar N_1,g_1^c)$ is a one-parameter deformation of the Hermitian symmetric space $\CH^2\cong (\bar N_1,g_1^0)$.
-In this section, we construct further examples satisfying the assumptions of \Cref{thm:Hermitian}.
+In this section, we construct further examples belonging to the class described in \Cref{thm:Hermitian}.
 In order to do so, we widen our scope to arbitrary quaternionic K\"ahler four-manifolds endowed with a Killing field.

 Via HK/QK correspondence, any quaternionic K\"ahler manifold of dimension four equip\-ped with a Killing field (locally) arises from a hyper-K\"ahler four-manifold $(N,g_N)$ with rotating Killing field.
 Such a hyper-K\"ahler metric is locally homothetic to a metric satisfying the Boyer--Finley ansatz \cite{BF1982}.
 With respect to local coordinates $(\rho,x,y,t)$, this means that